-Although the Company does not own more than 50% of the voting shares of Canaccord Genuity (Australia) Limited (formerly Canaccord BGF), the Company completed an evaluation of its contractual arrangement with the other shareholders and the power it has over the financial and operating policies of Canaccord Genuity (Australia) Limited and determined it should consolidate under IFRS 10, "Consolidated Financial Statements" (IFRS 10).
-Therefore, the financial position, financial performance, and cash flows of Canaccord Genuity (Australia) Limited have been consolidated.
-The Company has also recognized a 50% non-controlling interest, which represents the portion of Canaccord Genuity (Australia) Limited's net identifiable assets not owned by the Company.
+The Company owns 50% of the voting shares of Canaccord Genuity (Australia) Limited (CGAL) as at March 31, 2015.
+The Company also completed an evaluation of its contractual arrangement with the other shareholders and the power it has over the financial and operating policies of CGAL and determined it should consolidate under IFRS 10, "Consolidated Financial Statements" (IFRS 10), as at March 31, 2015 and 2014.
+Therefore, the financial position, financial performance, and cash flows of CGAL have been consolidated.
+Although the Company owns 50% of the issued shares of CGAL as at March 31, 2015, for accounting purposes, the Company is considered to have a 60% interest because of the shares held in a trust controlled by Canaccord Financial Group (Australia) Pty Ltd. Accordingly, the Company has recognized a 40% non-controlling interest as at March 31, 2015 (March 31, 2014 - 50%), which represents the portion of CGAL's net identifiable assets not owned by the Company.
 At the date of acquisition, the non-controlling interest was determined using the proportionate method.
 Net income (loss) and each component of other comprehensive income (loss) are attributed to the non-controlling interest and to the owners of the parent.

-The Company has an employee benefit trust, an SPE [Notes 19 and 20], to fulfill obligations to employees arising from the Company's share-based payment plans.
-The employee benefit trust has been consolidated in accordance with IFRS 10 since its activities are conducted on behalf of the Company, and the Company retains the majority of the benefits and risks of the employee benefit trust.
+The Company has employee benefit trusts, which are considered SPEs [Note 19], to fulfill obligations to employees arising from the Company's share-based payment plans.
+The employee benefit trusts have been consolidated in accordance with IFRS 10 since their activities are conducted on behalf of the Company, and the Company retains the majority of the benefits and risks of the employee benefit trusts.